pupil-labs/pupil-docs/src/neon/how-tos/data-collection-with-the-companion-app/transfer-recordings-via-usb.md

 Recordings downloaded directly from the phone will be in a raw binary format that is difficult to handle.
 Finally, you should thus export the recordings using Pupil Player to more convenient formats.

-#### Export from Neon App
+#### Export from Neon Companion app
-1. Open the recordings view in the Neon app
+1. Open the recordings view in the Neon Companion app
 2. Select desired recording/s
 3. Export:
    - For single recordings, the export button is found by clicking on the 3 vertical dots to